-Quicker generation without typechecking
+4.7.5 Quicker generation without typechecking

 A faster variant of the backend is available by invoking QuickLaTeX from the Emacs mode, or using agda --latex --only-scope-checking.
 When this variant of the backend is used the top-level module is not type-checked, only scope-checked.
-This implies that some highlighting information is not available.
-For instance, overloaded constructors are not resolved.
+Note that this can affect the generated document.
+For instance, scope-checking does not resolve overloaded constructors.